jrask/lucene-lab/README.txt

 1.6.
 Field "keys" should be case sensitive so a search for "java" should not match "JaVa".
 It is important that other fields work as expected.
 There are a number of ways to do this, but one way gives you extra points!

-1.7 - Extra assignment, change CustomAnalyzer so it outputs the same result as
-      SimpleAnalyzer.

 #################################
  Numeric Fields